inunotaisho/inunotaisho-angular-node/README.md

 # InuNoTaisho: Angular

-**Important note: This branch of this repo that is `master` is most likely the active version of Angular.
+**Important note: The branch of this repo that is `master` is most likely the active version of Angular.
 Branchs that are `angular#` are probaly not running.**

 This is the Angular 5 fullstack version of my website which will be the upgrade for www.ebseiten.com.